-He went further telling me that in his darkest he would turn to either alcohol or 'other' forms of drugs to try to make him feel better.
+He went further telling me that in his darkest he would turn to either alcohol or 'other' substances to try to make him feel better.

 He told me that if he had have gotten on the mat as part of a routine regardless of his mobility, maybe things would have been different.

 Seeking assistance with mental health is the same as having a coach for sport.
 Psychologists and psychiatrists are mind coaches and have their place in assisting with your rehabilitation.
 They are the coach for the mind.

 Devising a strategy to get your head (literally) back in the game with these mental coaches will help you so long as you let them.

 The stigma of seeing a psyc should not be negative nor should the individual feel ashamed that they are.
 More often than not telling your closest friends is a good thing as they may see triggers and help the individual get back on their feet quicker.

 The worst thing you could do is distance yourself from things that you love (loved) or people that care for you.

 Moving forward it is important that the athlete recognises early their symptoms of depression and anxiety and that they seek assistance as soon as possible as this will help the clinicians better support the athletes' rehabilitation and goals to return to sport.
 Not only this, having support from physiotherapy and the athletes' coach to get the athlete back to training will greatly assist the athlete in keeping the negative mindset away.

 Using the tools available will see the athlete get back to it much sooner than they think.

 How your child can use traffic lights as a guide to using their Jiu Jitsu.